StefanoBgl/Data-Analytics-Portfolio/Python-Projects/03-Forecasting-Workplace-Absenteeism-with-Supervised-Learning/README.md

 - Used log-transformed target to reduce skew.
 - Model explained only **19% of variance (R² = 0.19)**.
 - Residual plots showed non-random structure and **underprediction** of high values.
-- The nature of the target variable significantly negatively affect the performance.
+- The nature of the target variable significantly affect the performance.

 #### 🔸 Random Forest Regressor

-- Prediction performance is roughly equal.
+- Prediction performance is roughly equal to the linear model.
-- **`IsMedicalReason`** was the most important feature by far.
+- `IsMedicalReason` was the most important feature by far.

 ### 4. Classification Modeling (Binary Target)